Final seafood migrant labour report makes 11 recommendations

 Reasons for the seafood workforce inquiry

-The inquiry's objective is to provide recommendations on ways to:
+The inquiry's objective was to provide recommendations on ways to:

 - reduce the sector's reliance on migrant labour